-You have to first find a problem worth solving before committing resources to build and scale a solution.
+You must first find a problem worth solving before committing resources to build and scale a solution.
 This is the essence of what I teach in my bootcamps where I have a “no code rule” and teach how to forgo such production completely until the right time.
-That said, while I’ve always found this logic highly rational, it’s often a hard pill to swallow for entrepreneurs because we love production and optimization of production processes.
+That said, while I’ve always found this logic highly rational, it’s often a hard pill to swallow for entrepreneurs because we love production and optimizing production processes.

-I also couldn’t help feeling that the full impact of all that lean thinking has to offer is left deferred to latter stages when customer value production is in full tilt (after Product/Market Fit).
+I also couldn’t help feeling that the full impact of all that lean thinking offers is left deferred to the latter stages when customer value production is in full tilt (After Product/Market Fit).

 All Entrepreneurs Are in the Manufacturing Business

 It occurred to me that all entrepreneurs are also in the manufacturing business, but what we manufacture isn’t limited to our products.

 Entrepreneurs build systems to manufacture happy customers and the business model is a blueprint of that system.

 Happy customers get you paid, and doing this repeatedly and efficiently at scale (i.e., building a business model that works) is the goal of a startup.

 This is a high-level block diagram of the manufacturing process that makes this happen:

 Most of you should recognize this as Dave McClure’s Pirate Metrics.
 It captures the macro-steps that define the customer lifecycle or funnel.